Transferring Money to Ireland

 Otherwise you do not pay tax.

-You can get tax refunded if you move to the UK, Gibraltar or an EEA country within 5 years of the transfer.
-To claim, tell your UK schemeโs administrator and your overseas scheme manager youโve moved using form APSS 241.
-Theyโll put the tax refund back into the pension it was taken from.
+You can be eligible for a tax refund if you move to the UK, Gibraltar or an EEA country within five years of the transfer.
+To claim, inform your UK scheme administrator as well as the overseas scheme manager you’ve moved with using an APSS241 form.
+They’ll put the tax refund back into the pension it was taken from.

 What keeps my money safe when I send it to Ireland?

-There are governing bodies in the UK and Ireland whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customerโs money is protected.
+There are numerous governing bodies in the UK and Ireland whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customer’s money is protected.

 Money transfer safety measures in the UK

-All P2P currency exchange firms with registered offices in the UK are administered by HMRC, so theyโre compelled to follow all UK Money Laundering Regulations.
+All P2P currency exchange firms with registered offices in the UK are administered by HMRC, so they’re compelled to follow The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.

-Plus, as โpayment institutionsโ, all money transfer firms are monitored by the Financial Conduct Authority.
-Before sending your money with any currency exchange company, you should check to see if theyโre on the FCA register.
+As ‘payment institutions’, all money transfer firms are monitored by the Financial Conduct Authority (FCA).
+Before sending your money with any currency exchange company, you should check to see if they’re on the FCA register.

 Money transfer safety measures in Ireland